Vyral/base-template/_posts/2019-09-03-tweak-your-withholding-taxes-filing-a-new-w-4-form-with-your-employer.md

 * Refinance of mortgage
 * Retirement

+<center>3.
+You expect to earn money from your home-based business or other source that does not withhold income taxes from the check.</center>

 <center>&nbsp;</center>

-3\.
-You expect to earn money from your home-based business or other source that does not withhold income taxes from the check.

 4\.
 Change in itemized deductions